qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 ## content.format
 Mapped to `DocumentEntry.formatCode`.
 Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ## context.event
-Mapped to `DocumentEntry.eventCodeList`.
+Mapped to `DocumentEntry.eventCodeList`.<br>
+⚠️ MHD binding _HL7 v3 Value Set ActCode_ is incompatible with DocumentEntry.eventCodeList value set.

 ## context.period
 Mapped to `DocumentEntry.serviceStartTime` and `DocumentEntry.serviceStopTime`.

 ## context.facilityType
 Mapped to `DocumentEntry.healthcareFacilityTypeCode`.Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ## context.practiceSetting
 Mapped to `DocumentEntry.practiceSettingCode`.Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ## context.sourcePatientInfo
 Mapped to `DocumentEntry.sourcePatientInfo` and `DocumentEntry.sourcePatientId`.